EPCCed/intro_to_cp2k/day1/README.md

 ..
 &END MOTION
 ```
-Now take a look at the input file for the first exercise (a force/energy calculation of XXX).
+Now take a look at the input file for the first exercise (a force/energy calculation of 32 water molecules).

 ```
 cat input.inp